 After his success in achieving Catholic emancipation in 1829, Daniel O’ Connell’s next objective was the quest to repeal the Act of Union between Great Britain and Ireland.
-He desired, not an independent republic, but rather an independent Kingdom of Ireland under the British monarch, in which all the people of Ireland would be represented in a parliament in Dublin.
-This however did not suit the interests of the United Kingdom parliament which did not treat Ireland as it did Wales and Scotland.
+He desired, not an independent republic, but rather the independent Kingdom of Ireland under the British monarch, in which all the people of Ireland would be represented in a parliament in Dublin.
+This, however, did not suit the interests of the United Kingdom parliament which did not treat Ireland as it did Wales and Scotland.
 Unlike these countries which were in full union and controlled from London, Ireland was in effect controlled by a separate office in Dublin Castle and a Lord Lieutenant based in Phoenix Park.

 If O’Connell’s goal of repeal was not attractive to Britain, then neither did it appeal to the Protestant population of Ireland who regarded it as an attempt to secure Catholic domination over the whole country.

 The Whig (Liberal) Party were in power at this time and even though in 1833 they introduced a coercion bill which, amongst other things, removed the right of trial by jury, O’ Connell and his supporters in Parliament were inclined to deal with them rather than the Conservatives, whom he considered to be less inclined to make concessions or grant reforms in Ireland.

 Reforms in Ireland